jsimplicio/jsimplicio.github.io/_posts/2019-4-20-sharing-project-media-with-public-links.md

 ## Creating a link

-While analyzing their projects, researchers will come upon photo and video media that they may want to share with colleagues outside of dscout.

-For the first time, researchers can give a taste of their project to colleagues by using the public share links feature.

-Once they choose media that they want to  share, they click on a sharing button on the media and are greeted with the sharing modal below.
+Once a researcher finds a media that they want to share, they click on the sharing button on the media.
+Following, they're greeted with the sharing modal below.

-The first step to sharing media is to click on "Generate public share link" once they open the sharing modal
+The first step to sharing media is to click on "Generate public share link."

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/public-share-links-4.png" title="Public share links - Share link modal when opened for the first time" />